eirikba/ebakup/README.md

 retrieving files out of the backup again is somewhat rudimentary.
 And it would be nice with a better UI.

+I have spent some effort on the verification.
+Which turned out to be much harder than I had anticipated.
+But I think I have something that makes sense now, so hopefully I can make that work soonish.

 The current python code is painfully slow at decoding the database files.
 I need to do something about that.

-I will most likely do a large-scale clean-up once I have basic verification in place.
-I think the code is showing signs that some of the early design decisions were less than perfect.
-This will almost certainly lead to some changes in the underlying model, and will quite possibly lead to changes in how things are stored on disk.
-I'm pretty sure the current disk format will still be readable by the new code.
-But it is possible I will decide to just make an "upgrade" tool instead.
+I'm considering rewriting it in C++.
+It is also using a lot of memory, which I also think a rewrite to C++ could help with.

+It has been more than half a year since I started this project, and in that time I have learned a few things.

+I have learned a lot about what ebakup is, or should be.
+Which means I now want to make a lot of changes to the system.
+Particularly to the various terms I have used, which just aren't right.

+I have learned a lot about doing a complete software project properly.
+Unfortunately, in many cases by getting things wrong.
+I think this is the first private project I have ever done that has gone past the "half-finished hack" stage.
+So there's a need for a lot of cleanup in the codebase.
+Particularly to the test code.

 Requirements background